e What is Customer Experience (CX) and why should you care?

 To monitor and reduce these different gaps, you can use a set of methods and tools.

-Minimize the Knowledge Gap with
+Minimise the Knowledge Gap with

 • Customer research: surveys, focus groups, observations, interviews …